DNTD-Dynamics/dntd-dynamics-website/content/lab-notes/radarguard/mmwave-sensorstart-error-chirp-out-of-band.md

 For the IWR6843AOP: `endFreq` must be ≤ 64.0 GHz.
 If it's over, sensorStart will silently fail with `Error -1` every time, regardless of calibration status.

 The TI E2E forums have multiple threads about this exact error.
-The answer is buried in replies.
-Saving you the search.
+The specific answer is down in replies but this saves you fron having to go search for it.¹